diegoceccarelli/erd-challenge/README.md

 Entity Recognition and Disambiguation Challenge
 =============

-This package contains code helpful code for the [Entity Recognition and Disambiguation Challenge](http://web-ngram.research.microsoft.com/erd2014).
+This package contains code for the [Entity Recognition and Disambiguation Challenge](http://web-ngram.research.microsoft.com/erd2014).
 It took me some time to configure all the stuff and I think it could be useful for other teams participating in the challenge.

 The package contains two utilities: